-In 2022, baseflow conductivity was higher than conductivity measurements collected during runoff events at all sites (Figure 6).
+In 2023, baseflow conductivity was higher than conductivity measurements collected during runoff events at all sites (Figure 6).
 Groundwater tends to have more dissolved ions from geologic sources and rainwater tends to have lower conductivity.
 Additionally, fields are often irrigated with groundwater during dry conditions.
 This high conductivity water then enters surface water through shallow groundwater discharge.

-There does not appear to be major differences between most stations with regards to specific conductance in 2022.
+Like in past years, there does not appear to be major differences between most stations with regards to specific conductance in 2023.
+Median levels appear comparable throughout the watershed during baseflow and runoff conditions.
 Sample medians were highest at VR24 and SC806 and both sites also had the highest variability in sampling results.
-Median levels appear comparable throughout the watershed during baseflow and runoff conditions.
-Only one snowmelt samples was collected in 2022 and all samples were right around 800 umho/cm.
+The two sites in the North Creek subwatershed also had increased variability compared to the four mainstem sites and the site at the outlet of the South Branch subwatershed.
+Four snowmelt samples were collected in 2023 and median levels were closer to runoff conditions than baseflow.

 Figure 6.
-Specific conductance for each station, categorized by sample type, for 2022.
+Specific conductance for each station, categorized by sample type, for 2023.